KewbitXMR/haveno-app/README.md

 Once you have setup your environment, you can obtain the latest current pre-release from the [Releases](https://github.com/KewbitXMR/haveno-plus/releases) page, where there will likely be daily updates.

+*Important*: For the Haveno Plus app to function correctly, you must have Orbot installed and activated on your device.
+Orbot is a free proxy app that empowers other apps to use the internet more securely.
+Follow these instructions to set up Orbot:

+Download Orbot from the Google Play Store or F-Droid.
+Open Orbot and follow the on-screen instructions to activate it.

 ## Roadmap

 - Complete the full scope of arbitration